-Exclusions will always be based on the school's Positive Behaviour Policy and implemented fully in line with Government guidelines; Exclusion from maintained schools, Academies and pupil referral units in England, DfE, 2017.
+Exclusions will always be based on the school's Positive Behaviour Policy and implemented fully in line with Government guidelines; permanent exclusion from maintained schools, academies and pupil referral units in England, including pupil movement: Guidance for maintained schools, academies, and pupil referral units in England, August 2024.
 We will closely monitor exclusions to avoid any potential adverse impact and ensure any discrepancies are identified and dealt with.
 All principles of Government and Local Authority guidelines will be followed to ensure no undue discrimination has occurred.